Raiden1411/zabi/docs/pages/api/client/public/client.md

 Zabi also support custom client for the op-stack that follow this same principle.

+Zabi now also supports calls to the multicall3 contract using the rpc clients.
+Currently we only support the `aggregate3` contract call but we plan to add futher support in future versions.
+To find out more please go to their [website](https://www.multicall3.com/)

 ## Usage

 Depending on the type of client you want to init a set of seperate options are available.